cisco-open/go-lanai/examples/database/README.md

 ```

 Navigate to http://localhost:9898/skeleton/swagger.
 Use the GET API to retrieve all the items stored in the database.
 Use the POST
 API to add more items to the database.
+You also need to run [auth service](../auth) in order to authenticate the user.